CATOCHE/cars2/README.md

   "salesVolume": 9,958,000,
   "models": ["Volt", "Equinox", "Corvette", "Escalade", "Camaro"], "hqCity": "Detroit",
   "type: "oem"
 }
 ```
 A successfully created oem will result in a '201 -Created' response and the oem document will be returned in the respnse body.
-The response body will include an '_id' and '_rev' properties
+The response body will include an `_id` and `_rev` properties
 ```
 {
   "_id": "oem_general-motors"